samuelgozlan/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ## Data migration

-Existing [maintenance SDK](../../ios) data (events, user/device ID) are moved to the latest SDK by default for all apps that are sandboxed (apps that are distributed via the apple app store are sandboxed by default).
+Existing [maintenance SDK](../../ios) data (events, user/device ID) are moved to the latest SDK by default.
 It can be disabled by setting `migrateLegacyData` to `false` in the [Configuration](../#configuration).

+For macos apps that are not sandboxed, data from the legacy SDK will not be migrated.
+[Here's](https://developer.apple.com/documentation/security/app_sandbox/protecting_user_data_with_app_sandbox#4098972) how you can know if your macos app is sandboxed or not.

 === "Swift"